 We believe that these activities will initiate cross-fertilization of both fields and bring mutual benefits.
 Combining the knowledge, experience and the technologies in these communities will enable the development of radically improved software tools.

-On February 28th, 2016, the European Commission anounced an intention to fund our first project: the SC-square CSA, which started on 1 July 2016.
+On February 28th, 2016, the European Commission anounced an intention to fund our first project: the SC-square CSA, which started on 1 July 2016 and ended on 31 August 2018.